Check out details about how it works.

 Once you've emailed your page, it is a good idea to follow up with another email a couple of weeks later.
 Life is busy and even the most well-intentioned people forget sometimes!
 You can also reach out individually to people to ask if they got the email and if they’d consider even a small donation.
 People are usually very responsive when the student reaches out directly.

 You can also post your drive on social media -- either on your (or your parent's) personal page or on your town's Facebook group page (if permitted).
-We’ve found that posting in the early evening is most effective in terms of generating donations.
 You can repost on your personal page a couple of weeks later thanking people for donations and saying there’s still time to make a donation.